 For beautiful treats made with high-quality ingredients, look no further than Village Sweet Bakery.
 They feature a wide selection of items including scones, cookies, bread, and counterculture coffee.
 Add the perfect touch to any special occasion by collaborating with Village Sweet on a custom order.
 They work closely with each client to create unique designs and are extremely accommodating of dietary restrictions.

-“I was inspired to start Village Sweet to serve those that waned foods like our moms and grandmas used to make - baked from scratch with quality, seasonal ingredients.” – Dawn Hart (Owner)
+“I was inspired to start Village Sweet to serve those that wanted foods like our moms and grandmas used to make - baked from scratch with quality, seasonal ingredients.” – Dawn Hart (Owner)

 eat.YOGA.drink offers traditional yoga and mindful experiences in nontraditional spaces.
 Take one of their workshops or small group/private lessons to improve mental and physical presence, balance, strength, and flexibility.
-You can find eat.Yoga.drink online (while covid-19 restrictions remain) and offering live, outdoor classes in nontraditional spaces, like rooftops, breweries, wineries, etc.
+You can find eat.YOGA.drink online and offering live, outdoor classes in nontraditional spaces, like rooftops, breweries, wineries, etc.

 “I founded eat.YOGA.drink. in 2016 as a way to make yoga and mindfulness experiences accessible, affordable, and FUN!
 We take life seriously enough—these practices are so nourishing and self-healing, but also excite curiosity and joy so your mind, body, and heart are all happy!
 Namaste & Cheers!” – Erin Sonn (Owner)